sansseriff/phd_thesis/pandoc_site/chapter_03/section_05_peacoq_2nd_order.md

     <a name='fig:matching'></a>
     <img alt="fig:matching" style="width: 90%; margin: auto;" src="../figs/peacoq_array_sim_light.svg#only-light" >
     <img alt="fig:matching" style="width: 90%; margin: auto;" src="../figs/peacoq_array_sim_dark.svg#only-dark" >
     <figcaption markdown> Figure 5: **Matching PEACOQ wire count rates to calibration dataset** Blue bars represent count rates of data files for which the time-walk correction can be performed.
 Grey bars represent unique wire count rates from an integrated full-array measurement of the PEACOQ in another experiment setup.
-The count rates have a gaussian shape with respect to wire number as the coupled optical fiber has a lateral intensity profile that is roughly gaussian.</figcaption>
+The count rates have a Gaussian shape with respect to wire number as the coupled optical fiber has a lateral intensity profile that is roughly Gaussian.</figcaption>
     </figure>

 Fig. [6](#fig:simulation_results) a shows simulated full-array jitter response functions for 3 choice count rates, normalized from their peaks.
-The FWHM, FW1/10M, and FW1/100M width metrics are indicated with continuous, dashed, and dotted lines respectively.
+The FWHM, FW1/10M, and FW1/100M width metrics are indicated with continuous, dashed, and dotted lines, respectively.

 <figure markdown>
     <a name='fig:simulation_results'></a>